airingursb/dline/README.md

 - Administration:
 Easily manage your calendar datasets with `dline -b`.
 Add, delete, update, and clean your data as needed.
 Switching between multiple calendars or importing public holidays is simple.
 There's even a way to terminate all reminder processes.

+- CalDAV integration:
+Bind CalDAV calendars interactively with `dline -i CALDAV`, automatically refresh them, and manage them alongside your other schedules.

 On the first launch, dLine will ask for your region to fetch relevant holidays.
 Don't worry — you can change this later if needed.

 ## Introduction on YouTube: